-6.7 In addition, other policies of the WPNP require planning obligations to be entered into as part of planning consents to finance and deliver specific infrastructure projects relating to the development scheme in order to make the scheme satisfactory in line with paras 173 and 204 of the NPPF.
+6.7 In addition, other policies of the WNP require planning obligations to be entered into as part of planning consents to finance and deliver specific infrastructure projects relating to the

-Annex A - Evidence Base
+Appendix A - Evidence Base

 The list below contains all those documents compiled, collected and reviewed in the process of preparing this report.
 All are available to view via the Wivelsfield Parish Council website's link to Comm21 website neighbourhood plan pages.
 Hard copies can be viewed on request at the Parish Council.